Hong020620/LearningGitP4/README.md

 # LearningGit
-This is repo for UECS2363 Practical 4-6 Just a passing-through guy
+This is repo for UECS2363 Practical 4-6 Just a passing-through guys